knative/docs/docs/serving/using-a-tls-cert.md

   1. [Install and configure cert-manager](installing-cert-manager.md).

-  1. Continue to the steps below about
+  1. Continue to the steps about
       [manually adding a TLS certificate](#manually-adding-a-tls-certificate) by
       creating and using a Kubernetes secret.